emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 - from the `View` (how that model is presented to the user, in potentially many different ways)
 - and the `Controller` (how you can change the Model’s state through one or more Views).

-MVC was invented at Xerox Palo Alto Research Center in the late 1970’s but has been adopted for GUI’s and web applications, and the pattern used broadly since then (Spring, Angular, React, JQuery Mobile, Vue).
+MVC was invented at Xerox Palo Alto Research Center in the late 1970’s in the Smalltalk system, but has been adopted for other GUI’s and web applications, and the pattern used broadly since then (Spring, Angular, React, JQuery Mobile, Vue).
 In our usage in the Admin UI, due to limitations of HTML as well as practicality, the `View` and `Controller` are not separate objects; `Controller` functionality is simply combined in with View functionality.

 A `Model` is an object with state that has `Listeners` that are interested in being notified on certain changes in that state.
 A model can add and remove listeners, and listeners can specify which messages they are interested